cyberdevOM/solarWinds-essay/Doc.md

 SUNBURST was designed to infect spread and communicate with a C2 server scraping sensitive data and allowing attackers to gain access to accounts remotely.
 Where as Teardrop was designed to create a persistent foothold into infected devices through cobalt-strike c2 beacons.

+Once SolarWinds was infected it SUNBURST was executed on the development build server of the Orion software which would later infect other machines through a supply chain attack.
+SolarWinds was not the primary target in this attack more a means to and end goal.
+This end goal while still unclear, can be assumed was espionage and data theft from government organisations and other high status companies such as Microsoft.
 ### **References**

 - **SUNBURST Malware:** www.cisa.gov.
 (2021). _MAR-10318845-1.v1 - SUNBURST | CISA_. [online] Available at: https://www.cisa.gov/news-events/analysis-reports/ar21-039a.